ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 Alrighty fam, we've arrived at the home stretch!
 In the `updateMessage` of your `interact.js` file, we're going to do the following:

 1. Make sure the message we wish to publish in our smart contact is valid
-2. Sign our transaction using Metamask
+2. Sign our transaction using MetaMask
 3. Call this function from our `HelloWorld.js` frontend component

 This won't take very long; let's finish this dApp!